Understanding Meshless Methods for FEA and CFD

 The RBF method employs a basis function that relates the influence of surrounding nodes to the node of interest, i.e., a distance, d, with the nodes closest to the node of interest having the greatest influence.
 The two techniques commonly used in RBF-based methods are based on global versus local collocation.
 The global approach collocates over the total number of nodes within the computational domain, i.e., the global matrix is defined by the total number of nodes, N, creating an N x N matrix that must be solved.
 The local approach employs only local collocation, creating a series of overlapping matrices defined by m x m nodes surrounding the node of interest.
 This creates a small series of linear equations that must be solved for each node.
 Providing the problem domain and number of nodes are not huge, the global RBF approach works well for simple and small problems.

 See more research under Darrell W. Pepper and Maria Ramos Gonzalez; A Localized Meshless Technique for Generating 3-D Wind Fields; MDPI 1 Feb 2018Ready to explore Meshless Methods?
-Request Demo >
+Request a Free Trial

 Need experts in FEA and CFD to assist with your current projects?See our CFD and FEA projects